mozilla-spidermonkey/jsparagus/README.md

 It's *all* limitations, but I'll try to list the ones that are relevant to parsing JS.

 *   No nonterminal in the input grammar can match the empty string.
-    (JS nonterminal that can be empty include *Script*, *Module*, *FormalParameters*, and *FunctionStatementList*;
+    (JS nonterminals that can be empty include *Script*, *Module*, *FormalParameters*, and *FunctionStatementList*;
     and some lexical rules.)